Nagel, Ernest 1943. Review of Philosophy in a New Key by Susanne K. Langer. The Journal of Philosophy 40(12): 323-329.

 What is novel is Mrs. langer's development of her theme within the framework of a general theory of symbolism, in accordance with her conviction that the coming period of creative philosophy will use the distinctions of symbolic analysis as its key concepts.
 To her task she brings an unusual equipment: a solid ground in modern logical and philosophical analysis, a wide familiarity with relevant anthropological literature, and an expert knowledge of the materials of the arts, especially of music.
 (Nagel 1943: 323)

-It is apparent that her concepts, like discursive and non-discursive come from symbolic logic.
+non-discursive come from symbolic logic.
 Those of Lotman on the other hand come from another tradition, that of De Courtenay.

 The second of Mrs. Langer's crucial points in contained in her distinction between "discoursive" and "presentational" symbols.
 Discoursive symbols have a fixed vocabulary and syntax, and involve the possibility of translation; and language, both of science and every-day affairs, falls under this category.
 But according to Mrs. Langer, language is not the only symbolic medium; there are things in the world of experience which, without being incommunicable, do not fit the discoursive schemes of expression, and require a presentational (or non-discoursive) mode of symbolization.
 Presentational symbols are illustrated by visual forms, such as patterns of lines and colors; and Mrs. Langer holds that the flux of our sensations becomes "conceptualized" through this non-discoursive symbolism of visual forms, so that as a consequence the kaleidoscopic flow of brute qualities comes to be replaced by the stable, concrete things of common experience.
 Although presentational symbols are as capable of articulation and complek construction as are linguistic expressions, the former are not constituted out of elementary units each with a fixed and independent connotation; accordingly, presentational symbols do not constitute a language in the proper sense of the term, and are explicitly said to be incapable of any general reference (p.
 97).
 In spite of, or perhaps because of, these limitations they are held to be the most adequate medium for the articulation of such matters as feelings and attitudes.
 (Nagel 1943: 325)

-To me all of this sounds very natural, for there are nonverbal forms of symbolism.
-Symbols, in themselves, are not necessarily verbal/discursive - the same goes for symbolism, I think.
+are nonverbal forms of symbolism.
+Symbols, in themselves, are not necessarily verbal/discursive - the same goes for symbol

 But what is not clear from Mrs. Langer's account is the precise sense in which "presentational symbols" are symbols.
 It is indoubtedly the case that sense experience involves a selective and organizing activity, and thus also involves the apprehension, of not the imposition, of certain sensory forms.
 What, however, is symbolized in this process?
 (Nagel 1943: 325)

-Langer does indeed seem to ignore giving a precise definition of symbols.
-Maybe she presumed that the readers are already familiar with her symbolic logic?
-Surely she will answer this reviewer in her Feeling and Form.
+Feeling and Form.
 For now I presume that Langer using symbols in the sense of a general sign (or a sign with a general meaning), which makes the question of what precisely does a symbol specifically symbolize, superfluous.

 But none of her attempts at explanation throw sufficient light on the point at issue, although in the quoted passage there seems to be a faint suggestion that sensory forms are symbolic of things "in the outer world," and thus implying that sensory forms inhabit a different world.
 However, such an interpretation of the passage entails a dualistic theory of knowledge and reality which Mrs. Langer presumably rejects; and the perplexed reader, remembering that symbols must have objects in order to be symbols, must conclude either that sensory forms are not symbols at all, or that they are "symbols" in a radically new and hithero unspecified sense.
 (Nagel 1943: 326)

-I'd bud in with a naive remark that this different world is that of the semiosphere, which is indeed radically new and hithero unspecified, but that would be reading too much into it.
+different world is that of the semiosphere, which is indeed radically new and hithero unspecified, but that would be reading too much into it.
 Langer herself talks of reality as a fabric of meanings, woven of signs and symbols.

 certainly, Mrs. Langer supplies no good grounds for believing that music does what she says it does.
 (Nagel 1943: 328)